surlykke/Go-Generics-with-constraints/README.md

 }
 ```

-It would be satisfied by any type having a field named `Id` of type `uint64`
+It would be satisfied by any type having a field named `Id` of type `uint64`.
+Obviously this means that the type is a struct of sorts.

 An example use could be: